Surgical Case Library

 Breast

-Synchronous Bilateral Breast Cancers
+Synchronous Bilateral Breast Cancers.

 Secretory breast carcinoma is a rare type, accounting for less than 0.15% of all invasive breast cancers.